clickmimo/clickmimo.github.io/_posts/thm/2022-1-26-crack-the-hash.md

 awk 'length < 5' rockyou.txt > rockyou4.txt
 ```

 This command will take the words which are less than 5 symbols and it will write it into new wordlist.
-Now are good to execute the hashcat.
+Now we are good to execute the hashcat.

 ```
 hashcat -m 3200 hash.txt rockyou4.txt